hsavolai/afol-graphics/README.md

 # AFOL-graphics
 My AFOL graphical designs can be used non-commercially for any purpose, including personal clothing, used by LUGs or similar non-profits in non-commercial fashion.
-Attribution is appreciated when it makes sense (i.e. not needed in clothing) :)
+Attribution is appreciated when it makes sense (i.e. not needed in apparel) :)

 Graphics are distributed in both vector (.ai) and PNG (.png) formats.
 PNG versions are high-resolution and sufficent for printing for the most typical cases.